Briant-20/battleships/TESTING.md

 | User enters the x and y values for their ship coordinates| Display the ships on the grid to the user in their chosen position | Pass | Will only allow coordinates to be entered once and they must be within the grid space |

 | The user enters x and y values for the coordinates they wish to attack on the computers grid | A red X will appear in their chosen position on the computers grid if they miss the location of the computers ships and an orange * will appear if they chose the correct position | Pass | Will only allow coordinates to be entered once and they must be within the grid space |

+## Bugs

+**Fixed Bugs**

+I had an issue when trying to update variables inside a class that were defined at the top of the page and it was causing unexpected results.
+To fix this I defined them as global variables before using them in the classes to access the correct data.

+There was a bug occurring where inputs that were leading with 0 were allowed to pass through and would break the game.
+I fixed this by converting all the inputs to int so that if for example 01 was entered it would be converted to 1.

+There are no remaining bugs that I am aware of.